cjacker/opensource-toolchain-msp430/README.md

 **NOTE**

-- MSP430 support JTAG and a 2-wire JTAG(Spy-Bi-Wire) interface, but it's NOT compatible with ARM JTAG, So you can not use your ARM JTAG adapters with MSP430.
+- MSP430 support JTAG and a 2-wire JTAG(Spy-Bi-Wire) interface, but it's NOT compatible with ARM JTAG, so you can not use your ARM JTAG adapters with MSP430.
-- Ti's Launchpad with EZFET usually have some jumpers between the EZFET and MCU, you can use the EZFET standalone to connect to other development board.
+- Ti's Launchpad with EZFET usually have some jumpers between the EZFET and MCU, you can use the EZFET standalone to connect to other MSP430 development board.

 # Toolchain overview
 * Compiler, gcc with TI's official support.